 2020 has been a hell of a time to be a freelance writer who focuses on food and travel.

 Over a three-week period in March, I went from writing about martini lunches at the Lexington to writing about distilleries producing hand sanitizer to not writing at all.
 Since then, my bylines have been few and far between— many of the outlets I've previously worked for have shuttered (RIP City Pages), eliminated their freelance budgets, or ceased publication until further notice.
 The competition for the few writing opportunities that do exist has become incredibly fierce, thanks to a tsunami of layoffs in the media industry that has pushed many former staff writers into freelance work.

 However, I am more fortunate than many, many people who are unemployed or underemployed due to COVID-19.
-My paralegal gig, which makes up a significant portion of my income, is unaffected.
+My paralegal gig and my copywriting work, which make up a significant portion of my income, have been unaffected.
 Mike's job (and our health insurance) is relatively secure.
 We still have money for discretionary things like takeout restaurant meals, and in order to do the most economic good with our dollars, we're focusing on locally-owned restaurants and food producers and tipping generously.

 The Twin Cities restaurant community has given me so much over the past several years, professionally and personally.
 At this unprecedentedly difficult time, I want to use my small platform to support this creative, generous, and hardworking group of people as much as I can.

-I'll be updating this post regularly (likely every other week) with additional takeout recommendations, and restaurants are listed alphabetically within each category.
+I'll be updating this post regularly with additional takeout recommendations, and restaurants are listed alphabetically within each category.
 Keep in mind that restaurants may close without notice and hours and menus are ever-changing—be sure to call ahead.

 15517 Grove Circle N., Maple Grove and 9878 Noble Parkway, Brooklyn Park; 763-657-0919 and 763-762-8104; dailydosemn.com